-Now is the time to advertise
+Now is the time to get your message out

 Tough economic times mean more promotion not less